sjnaveenkumar/FireClip-for-Android/CONTRIBUTING.md

 FireClip uses Firebase's...

-* Realtime database - Storing current clips and favourite clips.
+* Realtime database - Storing current clips and pinned clips.
 * Firebase Auth - Providing Google Signin and Email signin for Authentication.
 * Firebase storage - Sharing a file (limited size) across all of your devices.
 * Firebase messaging - For push notification